zaoyang/30-days-of-web-development/day-04/day-04.cq.md

 ![](public/assets/finder-example.png)

 MacOS and Windows OS have slightly different ways of organizing and presenting files.
 Functionally, these differences will not matter to us.
-However, if you find any of the examples difficult because you are using a different operating system, please reach out to us for assistance.
+However, if you find any of the examples difficult because you are using a different Operating System, please reach out to us for assistance.

 ## Shell and the Kernel

 Shell and Kernels are about as deep as we need our learning of Operating Systems to go for now.
-However, understanding even on a surface level, these two terms will clarify _how_ you can work with an Operating System; something you'll be doing as a web developer.
+However, understanding even on a basic level, these two terms will clarify _how_ you can work with an Operating System; something you'll be doing as a Web Developer.

 A **Shell** is an interface that gives you access to your computer’s Operating System.
 Think of it as a wrapper around your Operating System - technically it wraps around your Operating System’s Kernel.
 Hence the name Shell - a shell/protective barrier - around the brain/core of your computer.

 The **Kernel** is a computer program, that is the core of your computer's Operating System.
 For our purposes, it's enough to know that it connects all your computers application software to the hardware of your computer.
-Most like to think the Kernel is the Operating System.
+Sometimes people want to think that the Kernel _is_ the Operating System.
 This is not accurate, however, as it's only a part of the Operating System, not the whole thing.

 ![](public/assets/pistachio.png)